 The main criteria used to assess the eligibility of a course for evaluation and University transfer credit will be the accreditation of the original institution.
-The accreditation must be national, regional or professional recognized by OKWU.
+The accreditation must be from an institutional accreditation organization or professional recognized by OKWU.

 A. Collegiate Sources